Skip to content

 Intimacy versus Spectacle in Life Events

-First off, you should notice how big the event is.
+First off, it makes sense to notice how big the event is.
 Is it a small one-year-old’s birthday party for just the immediate family?
 Or is it a Bat Mitzvah for a few hundred guests, where the parents satisfy several social obligations at once?

 Because a very large event can be overwhelming, just try to concentrate on smaller conversations.
 Check out the little moments.
 What happens when the cake is cut, or the music starts?
 Of course you don’t ignore a crying baby.
 And you don’t interrupt important family moments.
 But we all know that there can be delays and quiet times during these sorts of events.